AndresQuichimbo/CUWALID/cuwalid/dryp/README_DRYP.txt

 5	Cabot Institute for the Environment, University of Bristol, Bristol, UK 6	University of Bristol, Faculty of Engineering, University Walk, Clifton BS8 1TR, UK 7	Connected Waters Initiative Research Centre, University of New South Wales, Kensington, New South Wales, Australia

+Updates:
+08/07/2025: add lakes greater than one grid cell 08/07/2025: change names of output variables to allow postprocessing 22/09/2025: Add projection to metadata of netCDF files 22/09/2025: Add option to store vegetation/interception variables